Vegetative reproduction: Plant propagation

 Plant propagation is the process of plant reproduction of a species or cultivar, and it can be sexual or asexual.
 It can happen through the use of vegetative parts of the plants, such as leaves, stems, and roots to produce new plants or through growth from specialized vegetative plant parts.

 While many plants reproduce by vegetative reproduction, they rarely exclusively use that method to reproduce.
-Vegetative reproduction is not evolutionary advantageous; it does not allow for genetic diversity and could lead plants to accumulate deleterious mutations.
+Vegetative reproduction is not evolutionarily advantageous; it does not allow for genetic diversity and could lead plants to accumulate deleterious mutations.
 Vegetative reproduction is favored when it allows plants to produce more offspring per unit of resource than reproduction through seed production.
 In general, juveniles of a plant are easier to propagate vegetatively.

 Although most plants normally reproduce sexually, many can reproduce vegetatively, or can be induced to do so via hormonal treatments.
 This is because meristematic cells capable of cellular differentiation are present in many plant tissues.

 Vegetative propagation is usually considered a cloning method.
 However, root cuttings of thornless blackberries (Rubus fruticosus) will revert to thorny type because the adventitious shoot develops from a cell that is genetically thorny.
 Thornless blackberry is a chimera, with the epidermal layers genetically thornless but the tissue beneath it genetically thorny.

 Grafting is often not a complete cloning method because seedlings are used as rootstocks.
 In that case, only the top of the plant is clonal.
 In some crops, particularly apples, the rootstocks are vegetatively propagated so the entire graft can be clonal if the scion and rootstock are both clones.
 Apomixis (including apospory and diplospory) is a type of reproduction that does not involve fertilization.
 In flowering plants, unfertilized seeds are produced, or plantlets that grow instead of flowers.
 Hawkweed (Hieracium), dandelion (Taraxacum), some citrus (Citrus) and many grasses such as Kentucky bluegrass (Poa pratensis) all use this form of asexual reproduction.
 Bulbils are sometimes formed instead of the flowers of garlic.